Learn to Bring Help, Hope and Healing...

 Shower and Laundry

-Mobile trailers include individual shower rooms with hot water that provide showers for our clients (survivors), first responders, and volunteers aiding in the disaster response.
-Similarly, laundry unit volunteers wash and dry clothes for volunteers and/or the clients we are serving.
+Our shower and laundry crew meet people and share Christ's love.
+Our Mobile trailer includes individual shower rooms with hot water that provide showers for our clients (survivors), first responders, and volunteers aiding in the disaster response.
+Similarly, our laundry unit volunteers wash and dry clothes for volunteers and/or the clients we are serving.
+Often this is a first step in helping clients move toward personal recovery.

 Stop the Bleed